How do I interpret the Online Fraud indicators?

-The Online Fraud check compares the location provided by the device that completes the verification to the location of the internet provider (IP).
+The Online Fraud check displays the location provided by the device that completes the verification to the location of the internet provider (IP).

 The ideal result will show both locations in close proximity to each other and in the same country.